 Click Configuration > Configuration Items > List and the Configuration Item List page will be displayed.

-- Go to the far right of the row for that CI.
+- Click the name of the CI.

 CI Types let you classify Configuration Items for reporting and other view filters.
 You can edit defined types or add new types to be used.